 I am a college professor living in New York City.
 I am here for fun, intelligently flirtatious chat, and to meet sexually imaginative females.
-I like to chat and get to know someone and am interested in the truth, not who they pretend to be when online.
+I like to chat and get to know someone and am interested in the truth, not who they pretend to be when online (except for in role-play).
 Be honest with me and I will return the same respect.I am dominant and interested in learning about others fantasies and talking about female masturbation, getting caught, 3somes, 4somes, bdsm, and teacher/student related role playing.
 But I am up for talking about almost anything, so try me, you probably can't shock me.

 No favourite stories listed.